-- The study discusses DSM in the Chinese Han population, reports the prevalence of eight macular complications, and the relation to the choroidal changes. - The study compared the demographic characteristics between highly myopic eyes with and without DSM. - The sclera thickness, whose role in the formation of DSM has been hypothesized, was not investigated because the outer scleral border would be difficult to visualize in some cases, even if we used an SD-OCT in enhanced depth imaging modality.
+- ➤ The study discusses DSM in the Chinese Han population, reports the prevalence of eight macular complications and its relation to choroidal changes. - ► The study compared the demographic characteristics between highly myopic eyes with and without DSM - The sclera thickness, whose role in the formation of DSM has been hypothesised, was not investigated because the outer scleral border would be difficult to visualise in some cases, even if we used an spectral domain - optical coherence tomography in enhanced depth imaging modality.